MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

 | LOTF & The 100 S&D to how the kids react | LOTF & 100 S&D between how they first react | LOTF & The 100 S&D between the characters, and compare them to their opposite counterpart. | LOTF & The 100 S&D on where they take place |

 > [!info]
-> S&D is my abberivation of Similarities and Differences, used them to save space on this table.
+> S&D is my abberivation. of Similarities and Differences, used them to save space on this table.

 > What are the 3 main points that will support your Main Idea/Thesis?
 (These should be previewed in your introduction and serve as paragraph ideas within the body of your paragraph)